Student contract 2020-21

 Delivery, changes and disclaimer

-11. The University will provide you with tuition, learning opportunities and other related services, which will lead to the award of the appropriate degree or qualification subject to you successfully fulfilling the requirements of your programme of study.
-Specific details relating to the delivery of your programme will be provided before or at the time of your registration as a student of the University.
+12. The University will provide you with tuition, learning opportunities and other related services, which will lead to the award of the appropriate degree or qualification subject to you successfully fulfilling the requirements of your course.
+Specific details relating to the delivery of your course will be provided before or at the time of your registration as a student of the University.
 Latest information on courses can be found at www.leeds.ac.uk/coursefinder.
-You will be notified of any proposed material changes to arrangements.
+In the unlikely event that there are any significant changes after you have submitted your application for your course, you will be notified of the changes.

-12. As a University student you automatically become a member of the University.
-The University will provide you with its alumni services; these services form an important and integral part of the Universitys long term commitment to its students.
+13. As a University student you automatically become a member of the University.
+The University will provide you with its alumni services; these services form an important and integral part of the University’s long term commitment to its students.
 Being a member of the University and the alumni community can give you access to a vast support network and a range of services and opportunities to stay connected with the University and fellow alumni.
-Please see https://alumni.leeds.ac.uk/.
+Please see www.alumni.leeds.ac.uk.

 Payment of fees and other charges

-16. The responsibility for the timely payment of tuition and accommodation fees and all other charges incurred at the University lies with you.
-Information on tuition fees, accommodation fees and other relevant charges, including how they may increase and how they should be paid, is specified at http://students.leeds.ac.uk/info/10210/paying_fees_and_charges
+17. The responsibility for the timely payment of tuition and accommodation fees and all other charges incurred at the University lies with you.
+Information on tuition fees, accommodation fees and other relevant charges, including how they may increase and how they should be paid, is specified at:

-17. You must make payment promptly on demand for fees and charges due to the University or other parties helping deliver part of your programme.
+18. You must make payment promptly on demand for fees and charges due to the University or other parties helping deliver part of your course.
 Where someone else is responsible for payment on your behalf, you must ensure that they do so.
 You remain responsible if they do not pay.
-Demand for payment will be made and additional charges may be levied if payment is not made on time.
+Additional charges may be levied if payment is not made on time.
 Payment in full is required in one instalment unless a University instalment plan agreement has been agreed with the University.
 If arrangements have been made whereby periodic payments fall due on agreed dates, you must make payment on such dates without any further notification from the University.
-If any fee or charge remains outstanding after the due date, the University reserves the right to terminate services and terminate its contract with you.
-The University may take such action (including legal action) as it deems necessary to recover such fee or charge; and, in the case of non-payment of academic fees, the University may exclude you from the University, withhold any award or prevent your re-registration.
+If any fee or charge remains outstanding after the due date, the University reserves the right to withdraw services and terminate its contract with you.
+The University may take such action (including legal action) as it deems necessary to recover such fee or charge; and, in the case of the non-payment of academic fees, the University may exclude you from the University, withhold any award or prevent your re-registration.

-18. If you are a non-UK EU student, you must note that, following the UKs vote in June 2016 to leave the EU, it is possible that part way through your studies there may be a legal change regarding the categories of people who may be charged higher fees by the University.
-Although it is very unlikely, any such change could lead to your tuition fees increasing to the Universitys full international student fee rate.
-Please monitor the fee web pages referred to under clause 16 above for the latest information.
+19. If you are a non-UK EU student, you must note that, following the UK’s vote in June 2016 to leave the EU, it is possible that part way through your studies there may be a legal change regarding the categories of people who may be charged higher fees by the University.
+Although it is very unlikely, any such change could lead to your tuition fees increasing to the University’s full international student fee rate.
+Please monitor the fee web pages referred to above for the latest information.

 General student conduct

-19. You must be aware of and abide by the Universitys disciplinary regulations and codes of conduct, this includes awareness of the right of the University to suspend or exclude you on disciplinary grounds.
-You are expected to comply with the Universitys Policy on Dignity and Mutual Respect http://www.equality.leeds.ac.uk/wp-content/uploads/sites/64/2014/03/Dignity-and-respect.pdf.
-If you are undertaking a programme which, at any point, requires compliance with a Disclosure and Barring Service (DBS) check, you must be aware that if the requisite checks and/or, the University's ongoing duties of Referral to the DBS result in you being barred from carrying out a role required to be undertaken by the programme, the University may have to exclude you from completing that programme.
-The University also reserves the right to suspend or exclude you from your studies on academic grounds in accordance with the provisions of the General Academic Regulations and Procedural Regulations (details of which are accessible at http://www.leeds.ac.uk/secretariat/documents/general_academic_regulations.pdf and http://www.leeds.ac.uk/secretariat/student_cases.html.
+20. You must be aware of and abide by the University’s disciplinary regulations and codes of conduct; the University has the right to suspend or exclude you on disciplinary grounds.
+You are expected to comply with the University’s Policy on Dignity and Mutual Respect www.equality.leeds.ac.uk/wp-content/uploads/sites/64/2014/03/Dignity-and-respect.pdf.
+If you are undertaking a course which, at any point, requires compliance with a Disclosure and Barring Service (DBS) check, you must be aware that if the requisite checks or, the University's ongoing duties of Referral to the DBS result in you being barred from carrying out a role required to be undertaken by the course, the University may have to exclude you from completing that course.
+If you have a criminal record or are arrested for a criminal offence whilst at the University you may be required to declare information.
+Please see www.leeds.ac.uk/secretariat/policies_procedures_codesofpractice.html for more information.
+The University also reserves the right to suspend or exclude you from your studies on academic grounds in accordance with the provisions of the General Academic Regulations and procedural regulations (details of which are accessible at www.leeds.ac.uk/secretariat/student_cases.html).

-20. Students during the prescribed periods of study must attend regularly, punctually and in an orderly manner.
-Unauthorised absence may lead to formal warnings and can even result in you being excluded from the University.
-For Taught Students please see the University's 'Unsatisfactory Work Attendance and Progress Procedure' http://www.leeds.ac.uk/secretariat/documents/unsat_procedure.pdf and for Postgraduate Researcher Students see the Postgraduate Researcher Student Handbook http://students.leeds.ac.uk/downloads/download/1280/pgr_handbook.
-In addition, for international students, the University has a legal responsibility to report serious cases of non-attendance to the UK government since this may affect the validity of a students visa.
+22. Students during the prescribed periods of study must attend regularly, punctually and in an orderly manner.
+Unauthorised absence may lead to formal warnings and can even result in your being excluded from the University.
+For Taught Students please see the University's 'Unsatisfactory Work Attendance and Progress Procedure' www.leeds.ac.uk/secretariat/student_cases.html and for Postgraduate Researcher Students see the ‘Unsatisfactory Academic Progress Procedure’ https://students.leeds.ac.uk/info/10124/during_your_research/772/unsatisfactory_academic_progress_procedure.
+In addition, for international students, the University has a legal responsibility to report serious cases of non-attendance to the UK government – since this may affect the validity of a student’s visa.
 All students must notify their school in advance of any proposed absence.
 If at any time you have problems which may prevent you from attending sessions or continuing as a student, please talk to your personal tutor/supervisor or a member of student support staff who will do their best to help you.
 The University requires you to fully co-operate with attendance monitoring.
 For ease of use the University may implement electronic recording of your attendance (e.g. through an app on your mobile phone).
 You will be provided with further information regarding such monitoring before it is implemented.
-Please see http://ses.leeds.ac.uk/info/22108/registration_enrolment_and_attendance/789/attendance for further guidance.
+Please see www.students.leeds.ac.uk for further guidance.

 Intellectual property rights

-21. Where you generate intellectual property rights (e.g. copyright through producing written notes) as part of your academic programme you may (subject to certain exceptions) have sole ownership of those rights.
+24. Where you generate intellectual property rights (e.g. copyright through producing written notes) as part of your academic programme you may (subject to certain exceptions) have sole ownership of those rights.
 However even where you retain ownership you grant the University a licence to use your material to complete its commitments to you.
-Please see the Universitys Intellectual Property Policy for details of the policy and exceptions: //www.leeds.ac.uk/secretariat/documents/ipr_policy.pdf.
+Please see the University’s Intellectual Property Policy for details of the policy and exceptions: www.leeds.ac.uk/secretariat/documents/ipr_policy.pdf.

-22. If you have secured a place in University accommodation, this is subject to your continued registration as a student at the University.
-There are specific terms and conditions that apply to the provision of such accommodation to you, details of which are available from the Universitys Accommodation Services at https://accommodation.leeds.ac.uk/.
+25. If you have secured a place in University accommodation, this is subject to your continued registration as a student at the University.
+There are specific terms and conditions that apply to the provision of such accommodation to you, details of which are available from the University’s Accommodation Services at www.accommodation.leeds.ac.uk.

-23. You will have access to the use of the Universitys IT facilities while you are a registered student at the University.
-You must be aware of and observe the rules and regulation governing such use as set out in the Universitys Information Security Policy and supporting policies, including the Use of Computer Systems Policy.
-Further information on the policies is available at http://it.leeds.ac.uk/info/113/policies_and_information_security.
+26. You will have access to the use of the University’s IT facilities while you are a registered student at the University.
+You must be aware of and observe the rules and regulation governing such use as set out in the University’s Information Security Policy and supporting policies, including the Use of Computer Systems Policy.
+Further information on the policies is available at www.it.leeds.ac.uk/it.

 No Liability for Property